nitrologic/fountain/sloppy/sloppy.md

 In a newly created root of fountain sloppy is this morning 200 lines of deno.

+## Discord notes

+To invite a bot to a channel:

 ## sloppy.ts code review of a rapidly growing deno utility

 August 2025 was going to be private repos with venture capital pitch decks flowing with enthusiasm.